Impulse21/Phoenix-Engine/README.md

 # Phoenix Engine

 ## TODO List
-### Dx12 Only focus currently
+### Vulkan Only focus currently

-- [x] Set up Project Build files (Premake)
-- [x] CLang compile
-- [x] Get ImGui Demo Window Rendering
+- [ x ] Implement memory arena
+- [ ] Implement and test new Virtual File system
-- [ ] Delete old unused code
+- [ ] Implement and Test AsyncIOLoading System
-- [ ] Create a resource system and resources
+- [ ] Implement Resource System that loads SceneBlueprint and it's depent resources form a GLTF file.
+Should make use of new systems
-- [ ] Construct a pipeline tool for converting GLTF files into my file format.
-- [ ] Implement a scene using ECS system
+- [ ] Implement SceneBlueprint to world instancer
+- [ ] Render the mesh and it's materials to screen
-- [ ] Implement a Render Graph to render said scene.
+- [ ] Replace render logic with a render graph system

 ## Bugs
-- [ x ] Ring buffer for my temp allocator isnt working.
-Keeps waiting on fence.
+- [ ] Need to create a bootstrap allocator to handle pre arean setup allocations